 This attack has created the fear that there are gold medal-winning cyber criminals out there.
 In reality, these criminals can be after a lot more than embarrassment on an international level.
 Cyber attacks can be implemented for various reasons, but the best way to prevent falling victim to an attack is to be proactive.
 These criminals aren’t always after large events, even SMB’s need IT services on their team to protect against an attack.
 It's time to go for the gold when it comes to having an IT service backing up your business.

 SumnerOne is ready to take your business to gold medal-winning status when it comes to protecting your network.
-Contact us for a free security assessment.
+Contact us for a security assessment.